roam-unofficial/roam-toolkit/CONTRIBUTING.md

 The example feature would be a shortcut to **copy block reference** of the block.

 To implement this feature we'll need to do the following things:
-1. Create a file in [features](https://github.com/roam-unofficial/roam-toolkit/tree/master/src/ts/features)
+1. Create a file in [features](https://github.com/roam-unofficial/roam-toolkit/tree/master/src/ts/core/features)
 directory that contains feature description and implementation.
 Here is an example:

     ```typescript
-    import {Feature, Shortcut} from '../utils/settings'
+    import {Feature, Shortcut} from '../settings/settings'

     export const config: Feature = { // An object that describes new feature we introduce
         id: 'block_manipulation',  // Feature id - any unique string would do
         name: 'Block manipulation',  // Feature name - would be displayed in the settings menu
         settings: [ // List of settings for the feature
             {
                 type: 'shortcut', // Type of the setting.
-See other ones defined here: https://github.com/roam-unofficial/roam-toolkit/blob/master/src/ts/utils/settings.ts#L36
+See other ones defined here: https://github.com/roam-unofficial/roam-toolkit/blob/master/src/ts/core/settings/settings.ts#L36
-                id: 'copyBlockRef', // Id of the setting - any unique strign would do
+                id: 'copyBlockRef', // Id of the setting - any unique string would do
                 label: 'Copy Block Reference',  // Shortcut name - would be displayed in setting menu
                 initValue: 'ctrl+shift+c',  // Initial shortcut value
                 // This defines what function would be called when shortcut is pressed